NEW: The Netherlands recalls its ambassador to Iran for consultations

 Iranian security forces are responsible for guarding the embassy under international law, he said.

-"The failure of the Iranian government to defend British staff and property was a disgrace," the prime minister said.
+“The failure of the Iranian government to defend British staff and property was a disgrace,” he said.
+He called on Iran’s government to guarantee the safety of embassy staff, return property seized in the fracas and prosecute those responsible.

 “The Iranian government must recognize that there will be serious consequences for failing to protect our staff,” Cameron said.
 “We will consider what these measures should be in the coming days.”